 ... spot-on in sweetness and just a tiny bit weaker.
-Then I asked for 16% alcohol and a sweetness of 35, a strong and sweet mead, historically called sack mead or a great mead, a style very popular in Poland.
-It took 149 generations, which was still very fast, because the functions were so simple, to produce this:
+Then I asked for 16% alcohol and a sweetness of 35, a strong and sweet mead, historically called a sack mead or great mead.
+It took 149 generations, which was still very fast, to produce this: